SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-01-10-unity-ai-programming-essentialsa-review.markdown

 ###### Chapter 1 “Pathfinding”

-The first style of AI most wouldn’t consider actual AI is pathfinding, basically it involved getting a subject from point A to point B without walking on things it shouldn’t (like walls) and in a lot of cases in the shortest path/time.&nbsp; This chapter then walks through some examples using the 3 AI Asset store packages the book covers (Quick Path, React, and RAIN AI) in a clearly explained fashion.&nbsp; Finishing off with a nice comparison between what each of the packages offers in this area.
+The first style of AI most wouldn’t consider actual AI is pathfinding, basically it involved getting a subject from point A to point B without walking on things it should not (like walls) and in a lot of cases in the shortest path/time.
+This chapter then walks through some examples using the 3 AI Asset store packages the book covers (Quick Path, React, and RAIN AI) in a clearly explained fashion.
+Finishing off with a nice comparison between what each of the packages offers in this area.

 ###### Chapter 2 “Patrolling”

-Expanding on the examples in Chapter 1, in this chapter we cover adding waypoints and some basic behaviours to AI agents.&nbsp; Each example again working through each of the three AI asset packages.
+Expanding on the examples in Chapter 1, in this chapter we cover adding waypoints and some basic behaviours to AI agents.
+Each example again working through each of the three AI asset packages.

 ###### Chapter 3 “Behaviour Trees”

 A core part of any intelligent AI, is the need to have more complex behaviour support.
-For an AI not to be just aware of where it needs to get to but of other AI agents that are active in the scene.&nbsp; In this chapter we go further and look at some more complex behaviours for the NPC AI.
+For an AI not to be just aware of where it needs to get to but of other AI agents that are active in the scene.
+In this chapter we go further and look at some more complex behaviours for the NPC AI.
 However this chapter only focuses on the Free RAIN AI framework.

 ###### Chapter 4 “Crowd Chaos”